-Wild Sanctuary is a new circle of Earth love and spiritual immersion in the wild.
+Wild Sanctuary is a new circle of Earth connection and spiritual immersion in the wild.
 This periodic gathering (4-6 times a year) cultivates a deepening presence to one another, to the Sacred/Wild, to our own hearts, and to the world in all its beauty, complexity, need, and kinship with us.
 All are welcome – come join us!

 Wild Santuary is directed by: